highlightjs/highlight.js/docs/language-guide.rst

 * look-ahead regex matching for `illegal` (#2135)
 * back-references within your regex matches (#1897)

-Things that technically would work, but we do not allow (because Safari does not support negative look-behind):
+Things that technically would work, but we do not allow (because Safari does not support look-behind):

 * look-behind matching for `begin` (#2135)